m4tx/advent-of-code-rust-template/README.md

 # Template for solving Advent of Code puzzles in Rust with RustRover

+Read the [blog post](https://blog.jetbrains.com/rust/2024/11/29/advent-of-code-in-rust-for-the-rest-of-us/) that explains the structure and rationale behind this template.

 ## Usage

 1. Create a new project from the template repository: